 UArctic endorsement of academic activities at its member institutions shall be a prestigious additional sign of value.
 The UArctic Academic Endorsement supplements and builds on, but shall not replace, formal academic quality assurance carried out at higher education institutions by institutional academic senates, national accreditation bodies, and similar entities.

 UArctic endorsement is proof of adherence to UArctic’s mission and values.
 The review will consider whether the program is relevant to its core values (Circumpolar, Inclusive, and Reciprocal), as well as UArctic’s mission:

 “Empower the people of the Circumpolar North by providing unique educational and research opportunities through collaboration within a powerful network of members.”

 - Endorsement is open to many formats, from full degree programs, formally endorsed by the host institution to "Thematic Network-based teaching" (teaching consortia, PhD networks, short courses, field schools, etc.) and to programs and courses at any university level (Undergraduate, Masters, PhD).

-- A program of study follows the ECTS definition of “A set of educational components, based on learning outcomes, which are recognized for the award of a specific qualification”.
+- A program of study follows the ECTS (European Credit Transfer System) definition of: “A set of educational components, based on learning outcomes, which are recognized for the award of a specific qualification”.

 - UArctic requires prior approval by institutions involved.
 The programs and courses need to have passed the member institution’s normal academic quality assurance procedures for content, as well as any required inter-university agreements.